We break down everything you need to know about the International Primary (IPC) Curriculum plus we shortlist a list of IPC schools in Singapore

 Sir Manasseh Meyer International School (SMMIS)

-SMMIS teaches through the enquiry-based International Primary Curriculum for Kindergarten 2 to Grade 5, and continues with the International Middle Years Programme (IMYC) before offering the Cambridge IGCSE qualifications in Grades 9 and 10.
+SMMIS is committed to providing the highest quality curriculum to its students.
+Inspired by the principles of Reggio Emilia, child-led learning and discovery, the preschool offers open-ended resources and plenty of opportunities for exploration and discovery.
+From Kindergarten 1 to Grade 5, SMMIS teaches through the International Primary Curriculum and continues with the International Middle Years Programme (IMYC) before offering the Cambridge IGCSE qualifications in Grades 9 and 10.
 The IPC and IMYC are both incredibly versatile and adaptable curricula, which SMMIS blends with British National Curriculum Literacy and Singapore Mathematics.
-IPC covers the sciences, social studies, history and geography, while centred on an engaging big theme so that students learn these subjects and related skills through building strong connections between disciplines.
+IPC covers the sciences, social studies, history and geography, while centred on an engaging overall theme so that students learn these subjects and related skills through building strong connections between disciplines.
 SMMIS connects and integrates literacy, numeracy, art, music, technology and PE within each IPC unit.
 Students develop not only academic knowledge and understanding but also develop their character through the eight integrated IPC personal goals: Enquiry, Resilience, Morality, Communication, Thoughtfulness, Cooperation, Respect and Adaptability.
-Each grade covers four themed IPC units per academic year, such as “Saving the World” in which they explore the world’s rainforests and deforestation.
-Learning is fun at this IPC school in Singapore – there’s even an IPC unit on Chocolate, which includes researching the history of the cacao bean, the geography and climate of where it is grown, as well as students making their own chocolate, visiting a chocolate factory and tasting chocolate too!
+Each grade covers four themed IPC units per academic year, such as ‘Saving the World’ in which they explore the world’s rainforests and deforestation.
+At SMMIS, students also enjoy state-of-the-art facilities, a range of after-school co-curricular activities and competitive sports.

 Other IPC schools in Singapore that offer the International Primary Curriculum